Solomonab2/Machine-Learning-with-TF-diamonds/README.md

     - Create a numerical binary classification model
     - Create a categorical binary classification model
     - Learn to write code to save the models and each model's history
-    - Write a script that could load a specific model and the history to plot the metrics on figures
+    - Write a module that could load a specific model and the history to plot the metrics on figures

 ##### The Data Set